ilanschnell/bitarray/README.md

 Since symbols are not limited to being characters, it is necessary to return them as elements of a list, rather than simply returning the joined string.

+When the codes are large, and you have many decode calls, most time will be spent creating the (same) internal decode tree objects.
+In this case, it will be much faster to create a `decodetree` object (which is initialized with a prefix code dictionary), and can be passed to bitarray's `.decode()` and `.iterdecode()` methods, instead of passing the prefix code dictionary to those methods itself.

 The above dictionary `d` can be efficiently constructed using the function `bitarray.util.huffman_code()`.
 I also wrote [Huffman coding in Python using bitarray](http://ilan.schnell-web.net/prog/huffman/) for more background